scuzzydude/asimov/asimov.md

 Millionaires playing the short game pass their discoveries along to the billionaires.
 Long game millionaires carry some genius or (more likely) vanity responsibly and might end up billionaires themselves.
 The rest of us, well, the rest of us don't need to even go to the airport to find genius, they're all around.
 The waitress with the radical self-designed tats, the graveyard shift gas station attendant working on the Great American Novel, the Pizza delivery boy in the Rush T-Shirt who blasts his homemade flavor for prog-rock while screeching out your driveway.
 Well, not everybody.

 There you have it, The Art of the Deal.
-I read a book about deal-making with billionaires back when I was young, so trust me, I know what I'm talking about.
+I read a book about deal-making with billionaires back when I was a teen, so trust me, I know what I'm talking about.

 Everybody wins.
 No blood.
 And it's all done on a blockchain, so there's less paperwork.

 ## Crusades

 A Crusade could be as simple as a university art student overhearing one of her faculty members talking about seeing a minor masterpiece at a party at the home of a local alumni businessman who is a big donor.
 The student starts a crusade of fellow student wishing to implore the businessman to scoot his painting.
-The crusade negotiates an agreement between the businessman, acting as the **scootee**, and the University, acting as the curator.
+The crusade negotiates an agreement between the businessman, acting as the **scoot trustee**, and the University, acting as the curator.
 The painting is displayed in a special hallway in at the University named after the alumnus, and everybody is happy.
-The scooter allows for the **scootee** to recall possession temporarily with notice.
+The scooter allows for the **trustee** to recall possession temporarily with notice.
 Once every few months, when the businessman needs to entertain fancy people from overseas, the painting is swapped back to the businessman's home.
 Everybody is happy, especially the businessman, because now that it is a liquid investment, he feels he can take higher leveraged positions in his business dealings.
 Rainbows and Unicorns for everybody.

 Or it could get ugly.
 Maybe some big money royal prince of an oil rich nation is holding a major masterpiece nobody has seen in years, the only photographs available are from 1943 in black and white.
 Perhaps Art Historians have already been rebuked by the prince when asked to study the masterpiece.
 News gets out of this crime against humanity -- Royalty preventing us from appreciation of our birthright.
 First it starts with a Social Media campaign, and then peaceful harassment when the prince tries to take his harem out to lunch, and finally, outright cancellation, with the Crusade picketing gas stations across Europe that sell the royal petrol.